mozman/ezdxf/docs/source/drawing/recover.rst

     if auditor.has_errors:
         auditor.print_error_report()

+The loading functions also decode DXF-Unicode encoding automatically e.g. "\\U+00FC" -> "ü".
-This efforts cost some time, loading the DXF document with :func:`ezdxf.read` or :func:`ezdxf.readfile` will be faster.
+All these efforts cost some time, loading the DXF document with :func:`ezdxf.read` or :func:`ezdxf.readfile` is faster.

 .. warning::